 - Step 2: Rub the conditioner in until it begins to loosen & part.

 - Step 3: Use the pointed end of a rat tail comb to begin more formally separating the strands from one another.
-The smooth texture of the conditioner should coat your hair shafts, making them easier to detangle from one another.
+The smooth texture of the conditioner should coat your hair shafts, making each hair strand easier to detangle from one another.

 #3 Search & Snip